0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The ```ContextCleanupCallback``` is called right before the context goes away ,  useful for releasing internal context resources <br/>

 ## The NT cache manager
-The windows cache manager is a software-only component which is closely integrated with the windows memory manager , to make file-system data accessible within the virtual memory system <br/>
+The windows cache manager is a software-only component which is closely integrated with the windows memory manager , to make file-system data accessible within the virtual memory system.
 Although constant advances in storage technologies have led to faster and cheaper secondary storage devices, accessing data off secondary storage media is still much slower than accessing data buffered in system memory, so it becomes important to have data brought into system memory before it is accessed (read-ahead functionality), to retain such information in memory until it is no longer needed (caching of data),